Dates: Sunday 16 to Friday 21 July 2017

 Between the Acts (1941)

 Supervisions last for one hour.
-Students meet in very small groups (usually 3 students) with a Cambridge supervisor to discuss the topic of the day, looking closely at the text of the day.
+Students meet in very small groups (usually 3 or 4 students) with a Cambridge supervisor to discuss the topic of the day, looking closely at the text of the day.
 Weather permitting, some supervisions can take place in Homerton's beautiful gardens.

 Every day there will be time to spend reading Woolf, to reflect upon the work covered so far, and to prepare for the next day's work.
 A rare chance to immerse yourself in Woolf's writings and to take the time to read and think.